teuben/teunix/docs/astronomy-on-ubuntu.md

 you edit it?
 This will sadly depend onthe distro.
 Kubuntu is different from Ubuntu. grrr.

+* 32 bit applications are on the way out: increasingly it will become harder to add this support in an 64-bit OS.
+There are still some popular astronomy legacy applications (e.g. karma) that have not been converted.

 * ...

 ## Astronomy Packages